eclipse-kura/kura/_posts/builtin/2017-10-23-nvidiatm-triton-server-inference-engine.md

 ## Nvidia™ Triton Server installation

 Before running Kura's Triton Server Service, you must install the Triton Inference Server.
-Here you can find the necessary steps for the two suggested installation methods.
+Here you can find the necessary steps for the available installation methods.

 ### Native Triton installation on Jetson devices